+2.1 Patient Selection

-2.1 Patient Selection for NSCLC, HNSCC, Urothelial Carcinoma, Gastric Cancer, Esophageal Cancer, Cervical Cancer, MSI-H or dMMR Cancer, MSI-H or dMMR CRC, or TMB-H Cancer Select patients for treatment with KEYTRUDA as a single agent based on the presence of positive PD-L1 expression in:
+Patient Selection for Single Agent Treatment

+Select patients for treatment with KEYTRUDA as a single agent based on the presence of positive PD-L1 expression in:

-- stage III NSCLC who are not candidates for surgical resection or definitive chemoradiation [see Clinical Studies (14.2)]. - metastatic NSCLC [see Clinical Studies (14.2)]. - first-line treatment of metastatic or unresectable, recurrent HNSCC [see Clinical Studies (14.4)]. - metastatic urothelial carcinoma [see Clinical Studies (14.7)]. - metastatic gastric cancer [see Clinical Studies (14.10)].
-If PD-L1 expression is not detected in an archival gastric cancer specimen, evaluate the feasibility of obtaining a tumor biopsy for PD-L1 testing. - metastatic esophageal cancer [see Clinical Studies (14.11)]. - recurrent or metastatic cervical cancer [see Clinical Studies (14.12)].
+- stage III NSCLC who are not candidates for surgical resection or definitive chemoradiation [see Clinical Studies (14.2)]. - metastatic NSCLC [see Clinical Studies (14.2)]. - first-line treatment of metastatic or unresectable, recurrent HNSCC [see Clinical Studies (14.3)]. - metastatic urothelial carcinoma [see Clinical Studies (14.6)]. - metastatic gastric cancer [see Clinical Studies (14.9)].
+If PD-L1 expression is not detected in an archival gastric cancer specimen, evaluate the feasibility of obtaining a tumor biopsy for PD-L1 testing. - previously treated recurrent locally advanced or metastatic esophageal cancer [see Clinical Studies (14.10)]. - recurrent or metastatic cervical cancer [see Clinical Studies (14.11)].

-For the MSI-H/dMMR indications, select patients for treatment with KEYTRUDA as a single agent based on MSI-H/dMMR status in tumor specimens [see Clinical Studies (14.8, 14.9)].
+For the MSI-H/dMMR indications, select patients for treatment with KEYTRUDA as a single agent based on MSI-H/dMMR status in tumor specimens [see Clinical Studies (14.7, 14.8)].

-For the TMB-H indication, select patients for treatment with KEYTRUDA as a single agent based on TMB-H status in tumor specimens [see Clinical Studies (14.17)].
+For the TMB-H indication, select patients for treatment with KEYTRUDA as a single agent based on TMB-H status in tumor specimens [see Clinical Studies (14.16)].